≡ ▼

 Warning

-These L_LINSPACE functions are not compatible between Excel and Google Sheets.
+These LINSPACE functions are not compatible between Excel and Google Sheets.
 The Excel version of SEQUENCE permits a stepsize that is a decimal value, but GS requires the step size to be an integer.
 The GS version also requires ARRAYFORMULA to return multiple results.

-L_LINSPACE Examples
+LINSPACE Examples

 Example 1